 Organisations wishing to partner with World Rugby within the Spirit of Rugby framework are invited to download and review the Spirit of Rugby Guide and Application.
 CLICK HERE TO DOWNLOAD

-NOTE: The current Spirit of Rugby application period is closed and will reopen in July 2017.
+NOTE: The current Spirit of Rugby application period is closed.

 If you require any further information on the Spirit of Rugby application process, please contact:

 Development and International Relations Project Manager, World Rugby

 Partners and Projects